csswizardry/csswizardry.github.com/_posts/2017-01-09-a-new-year-a-new-focus.md

 The more I’ve traveled, worked with clients, or talked with developers, the more apparent it has become that there is a skills and/or knowledge gap across
 companies: from executive level, all the way down to development teams.
-A conversation I had recently really highlighted this further.
-Whilst discussing the intricacies of a certain performance (anti-)pattern, a developer brazenly claimed that <q>…let’s assume an 8MB connection and 50ms RTT.</q>.
+A conversation I had recently served to highlight this issue further.
+Whilst discussing the intricacies of a certain performance (anti-)pattern, a developer brazenly claimed <q>…let’s assume an 8MB connection and 50ms RTT.</q>.
 It’s exactly these lines of thinking that I want to help to change.

 But!
 The good thing about being in this position is that it gives us a lot of room for improvement.
 Let’s make it better.